AzimathGstan/poorly-made-notes/advance_english_presentation/mid2 course selection.md

-Everyone had some sort experience about class selection.
+I believed that everyone had experience about selecting courses.

 For me, the "3 never" principle helps me to choose.
 That is.